RianShinozaki/Databases-Final/README.md

 4. ❎ `Invalid Dates` : make sure that the dates don't contradict each other or the context
 5. ✅ `Maintenance Overlap` : make sure that a plane can't be assigned to a flight during maintenance
 6. ✅ `Schedule Multiple Flights with the same Airplane` : no good
+7. `Enforcing Domestic & International Flights` : wtf
+8. `Flight is Full` : how are we going to show if a flight is full?
+Remove buy button?